turingcompl33t/turingcompl33t.github.io/_posts/2020-8-6-Coroutine-Composition.md

 Whereas in our previous implementation `final_suspend()` returned `suspend_always{}` to unconditionally suspend itself at the coroutine's _final suspend label_, we now return a `final_awaiter` type that implements the `awaiter` interface.
 Now when a `task`-returning coroutine completes and the compiler implicitly inserts the call to `co_await p.await_suspend()` (where `p` is the notional `promise` object for the coroutine), the `await_suspend()` member of the `final_awaiter` is invoked and, if a continuation has been registered by way of another coroutine `co_await`ing on the current one, the awaiting coroutine is immediately resumed via the coroutine handle stored in the promise.

 The updated implementation of the `task` type is included in the `task_v1.hpp` header.
 The `example2.cpp` program is identical to `example1.cpp` apart from the fact that it utilizes the updated `task` implementation.
-Executing `example2` produces the desired output:
+Executing `example2` demonstrates the desired behavior for our `task`:

 ```
 [main] enter